-Another version of Proto-Quipper with a form of dynamic lifting is proposed by Colledan and Dal Lago [CL22].
-Their language uses a very general version of dynamic lifting, even more general than the one present in the Quipper language, which allows for measurements to be conditional on the outcomes of prior measurements.
+Another version of Proto-Quipper incorporating a form of dynamic lifting was proposed by [CDL22].
+Their language uses a very general version of dynamic lifting, which is even more general than the one present in the Quipper language, and allows for measurements to be conditional on the outcomes of prior measurements.
 As a consequence, the output type of their circuit can depend on the outcomes of the measurements specified in the computation.
+They also work with a single runtime where dynamic lifting is part of their generalized notion of quantum circuits.
 While this alternative notion of dynamic lifting is interesting in its own right, their language does not come equipped with a denotational semantics.

-Qwire [PRZ17] is a quantum programming language that also supports dynamic lifting.
-Qwire has a host language and a circuit language.
+QWire [PRZ17] is a quantum programming language that also supports dynamic lifting.
+QWire has a host language and a circuit language.
 The host language describes the computation of the classical computer, while the circuit language describes the computation of the quantum computer.
-Qwire has a denotational semantics for the circuit language, but not for the host language.
-Dynamic lifting is part of the syntax in their circuit language.
-Therefore Qwire's notion of quantum circuit differs from Proto-Quipper's notion of quantum circuit.
-For example, printing a circuit in Qwire could fail because of dynamic lifting, whereas circuit printing in Proto-Quipper-Dyn can not fail, because our type system ensures that a value of a circuit type does not use dynamic lifting.
+QWire has a denotational semantics for the circuit language, but not for the host language.
+Dynamic lifting is part of the syntax in the circuit language.
+Therefore QWire's notion of quantum circuits differs from Proto-Quipper's notion.
+Besides dynamic lifting, QWire also has a notion of static lifting in the form of a "run" function.
+This allows measuring all the qubits in a circuit, returning boolean values to the host language, without leaving any unmeasured quantum state.
+By contrast, Proto-Quipper-Dyn does not require a run function, since it does not have separate host and circuit languages.
+All circuits that are not constructed inside a box are automatically executed, and dynamic lifting can be used to bring measurement results into the control flow of the language.